Bharathi1791/Glomo-test-frontend-developer/README.md

 # GlomoSportsPoll
-An application for sports poll with react, styled components, functional hooks, use reducers and typescript
+An application to vote for various events in various categories of sports

 ### Technologies used
 * React